-After pre-processing the data the analyst needs to specify the statement formation rules that determine the proximity of terms that will be linked into statements if they match the pre-processing scheme (for detailed information about coding choices in AutoMap and their impact on map analysis results see [15]).
+After pre-processing the data the analyst needs to specify the statement formation rules that determine the proximity of terms that will be linked into statements if they match the pre-processing scheme (for detailed information about coding choices in AutoMap and their impact on map analysis results see [17]).
 This approach enables the analysts to determine the "sense" of proximity according to their research goals.
 Assume that all concepts not underlined in the sample above are deleted while original distances are maintained.
-The meta-matrix network shown in Fig. 3 results when a distance of 6 with breaks at the end of paragraphs is used.
+The meta-matrix network shown in Figure 3 results when a distance of 6 with breaks at the end of paragraphs is used.

 In addition to the extraction of social structures, analysts might be interested in investigating the properties of specific entities in the network.
 Table 2 shows the properties (roles and attributes) of each node in the sample network.

-The report was generated by running a Sub Matrix Text Analysis in AutoMap [17].
+The report was generated by running a Sub Matrix Text Analysis in AutoMap [15].
 This technique distils networks as requested by the analyst from the meta-matrix in order to analyze them in detail.
-A single Sub Matrix Text Analysis could consider, for example, a membership network to find out which agents are affiliated with what organizations, a knowledge network to study which agents know what, and an organizational assignment network to detect what organizations are associated with what tasks.
+A single Sub Matrix Text Analysis could consider, for example, a membership network to find out which agent is affiliated with what organization, a knowledge network to study which agents knows what, and an organizational assignment network to detect what organization is associated with what tasks.

 We coded the MidEastIV corpus using a window of size 4 and rhetorical adjacency.
-With this setting we
+With this setting we best covered the statements that hand coders were finding.
+The results from applying this coding schema to the data are shown in Table 3.